-Impact and Mitigation Measure Submit а Hazardous Materials Business/Operations Plan for review and approval by the appropriate local agency.
-Once approved, keep the plan on file with the Lead Agency (or other appropriate government agency) and update, as applicable.
+Impact and Mitigation Measure Applicability to the Project c) SubmitaHazardousMaterialsBusiness/OperationsPlan for review and approvalby the appropriate local agency.Once approved,keep the plan on file with the Lead Agency (or hazardous materials, and the Project is consistent with PMM HAZ-1.
+Thus, application of PMM HAZ-1 is not required. other appropriate government agency (of update, as applicable.
 The purpose of the Hazardous Materials Business/Operations Plan is to ensure that employees are adequately trained to handle the materials and provides information to the local fire protection agency should emergency response be required.
-The Hazardous Materials Business/Operations Plan should include the following: The types of hazardous materials or chemicals stored and/or used on-site, such as petroleum fuel products, lubricants, solvents, and cleaning fluids.
+The Hazardous Materials Business/Operations Plan should include the following: - The types of hazardous materials or chemicals stored and/or used on-site, such as petroleum fuel products, lubricants, solvents, and cleaning fluids.
 The location of such hazardous materials.
-An emergency response plan including

-- employee training information. - A plan that describes the way these materials are handled, transported and disposed. - d) Follow manufacturer's recommendations on use, storage, and disposal of chemical products used in construction. - e) Avoid overtopping construction equipment fuel gas tanks. - f) Properly contain and remove grease and oils during routine maintenance of construction equipment. - g) Properly dispose of discarded containers of fuels and other chemicals. - h) Prior to shipment remove the most volatile elements, including flammable natural gas liquids, as feasible. - Identify and implement more stringent tank car safety standards. - i) Improve rail transportation route analysis, and modification of routes based on that analysis. - k) Use the best available inspection equipment and protocols and implement positive train control. - Reduce train car speeds to 40 miles per hour when passing through urbanized areas of any size. - m) Limit storage of crude oil tank cars in urbanized areas of any size and provide appropriate security in storage yards for all shipments. - n) Notify in advance county and city emergency operations offices of all crude oil shipments, including a contact number that can provide realtime information in the event of an oil train derailment or accident.
+An emergency response plan including employee training information.
+A plan that describes the way these materials are handled, transported and disposed. d) Follow manufacturer's recommendations on use, storage, and disposal of chemical products used in construction. e) Avoid overtopping construction equipment fuel gas tanks. f) Properly contain and remove grease and oils during routine maintenance of construction equipment. g) Properly dispose of discarded containers of fuels and other chemicals. h) Prior to shipment remove the most volatile elements, including flammable natural gas liquids, as feasible. i) Identify and implement more stringent tank car safety standards. j) Improve rail transportation route analysis, and modification of routes based on that analysis. k) Use the best available inspection equipment and protocols and implement positive train control.
+I) Reduce train car speeds to 40 miles per hour when passing through urbanized areas of any size. m) Limit storage of crude oil tank cars in urbanized areas of any size and provide appropriate security n) in storage yards for all shipments.
+Notify in advance county and city emergency ••, operations offices of all crude oil shipments, including a contact number that can provide real- time information in the event of an oil train derailment or accident.